Poisson point process: Discovery

 approximation for the binomial distribution in 1860.

 At the beginning of the 20th century the Poisson process (in one dimension) would arise independently in different situations.

 In Sweden 1903, Filip Lundberg published a thesis containing work, now considered fundamental and pioneering, where he proposed to model insurance claims with a homogeneous Poisson process.

-In Denmark in 1909 another discovery occurred when A.K.
-Erlang derived the Poisson distribution when developing a mathematical model for the number of incoming phone calls in a finite time interval.
-Erlang was not at the time aware of Poisson's earlier work and assumed that the number phone calls arriving in each interval of time were independent to each other.
+In Denmark A.K.
+Erlang derived the Poisson distribution in 1909 when developing a mathematical model for the number of incoming phone calls in a finite time interval.
+Erlang unaware of Poisson's earlier work and assumed that the number phone calls arriving in each interval of time were independent of each other.
 He then found the limiting case, which is effectively recasting the Poisson distribution as a limit of the binomial distribution.

 In 1910 Ernest Rutherford and Hans Geiger published experimental results on counting alpha particles.
 Their experimental work had mathematical contributions from Harry Bateman, who derived Poisson probabilities as a solution to a family of differential equations, though the solution had been derived earlier, resulting in the independent discovery of the Poisson process.
-After this time there were many studies and applications of the Poisson process, but its early history is complicated, which has been explained by the various applications of the process in numerous fields by biologists, ecologists, engineers and various physical scientists.
+After this time, there were many studies and applications of the Poisson process, but its early history is complicated, which has been explained by the various applications of the process in numerous fields by biologists, ecologists, engineers and various physical scientists.